Noisysundae/techmania-ns/README.md

       * Get the full track (a.k.a. the one played in music player, not the game).
       * Measure per-track gain with ReplayGain.
         * Even better with target loudness of -16 dB (iTunes), [Foobar2000](https://www.foobar2000.org/) has this in Advanced Configuration.
+  * Add an option to toggle per-track gain on or off
-* Change volume slider scaling to the actual amplitude-to-decibel formula.
+* Change volume slider scaling to the ~~actual amplitude-to-decibel~~ amplitude-square-to-decibel formula.
+  * Update: Used squared amplitude to make the slider more linear, and closer to the human perception.
 * Add default background settings and the "Always Use Default BG Settings" toggle, all in *Options*.
   * If the new toggle is on, background settings in the Modifier Side Sheet and Pause Menu also apply to defaults.
 * **New Feature:** Base BGAs